ManasBhole/letschatapp/README.md

-# letschatapp
-This app resembles whatsapp application
+This app is similar to whatsapp.